Fast Bayesian Basis Selection for Functional Data Representation with Correlated Errors

-Additionally, we investigate the computational efficiency of a VB approach compared to a Gibbs sampler in performing basis selection through simulation studies.
+Furthermore, we investigate the computational efficiency of a VB approach compared to a Gibbs sampler in performing basis selection through simulation studies.
 For this comparison, we assume independence among observations within a curve.
-The detailed results are provided in the supplementary material.
-Notably, our VB method demonstrated similar performance to the Gibbs sampler while using only thousandths of the computational time required by the Gibbs sampler.
-This highlights that variational inference methods provide an effective alternative for computing the posterior distribution, offering significant reductions in computational cost.
+The detailed results are provided in Section 3 in the Supplementary Material.
+Notably, our VB method demonstrated similar performance to the Gibbs sampler while using only thousandths of the computational time required by the Gibbs sampler, highlighting that variational inference methods provide an effective alternative for computing the posterior distribution, offering significant reductions in computational cost.

 For future work, the within-curve correlation structure considered in this study can be extended to assume that both correlation and variance of the errors are functional.
 This would provide a more flexible dependence structure and improve the model's adaptability.
 Additionally, one could treat the number of basis functions, $K$, as an unknown parameter with an associated prior distribution.
 This would require developing a VB algorithm, or a variation thereof, capable of accommodating changes in the latent space dimensionality across iterations.